KingOtterGames/factorium/README.md

 4. Transfer things between land so you can focus things in certain areas
 5. These buildings will be heavy on electricity

+# Expansion Mechanics
+1. The more you expand, the more room you get, but the slower your belts become
+2. New extractable resources are added

 ---------------------------- Harvestable Resources ----------------------------------------
 Tier I
 1. Wood